SwethaShankarV/AI-Powered_Product_Recommendation_System_with_RAG/README.md

 - Retrieval is purely TF–IDF; no dense embeddings or semantic search yet.
 - There is no personalization history (e.g., per-user behavior, clicks, or purchases).
 - RAG “generation” is template-based summarization of retrieved chunks, not free-form LLM output.

+This prototype is based on a take-home assignment created by BakedBot.ai, which included the initial idea, mock datasets, and problem requirements.
+All implementation and extensions are my own.